Neighborhood Support focuses on the wellbeing and resilience of the people who live, work, learn, and govern in Lower Manhattan.

 - Barbara DiGangi, Director of Families Thriving, University Settlement

-- Alejandro Epifanio, Executive Director, Loisada
+- Alejandro Epifanio, Executive Director, Loisaida

 - Frank Gonzalez, Founder, Loisada Realty; Lower East Side Community Concerns

-- Donald 'Don' Wong, Executive Director, UA3
+- Donald 'Don' Hong, Executive Director, UA3

 - Jaime Inclan, Founder & Director, Roberto Clemente Center